When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Sleep-related anxiety or panic

-- Loss of appetite leading to significant weight loss
+- Loss of appetite leading to big weight loss

 - Obsessive thoughts about food, weight, or body image

-- Using food as the primary coping mechanism
+- Using food as the main coping tool

 Substance Use Concerns:

-- Relationships or work performance affected by substance use
+- Relationships or work affected by substance use

-- Increasing conflicts with family, friends, or partners
+- Growing conflicts with family, friends, or partners

-Understanding when to seek mental health support often involves recognizing subtle changes in emotional wellbeing:
+Understanding when to seek mental health support often means noticing small changes in emotional wellbeing:

 - Feeling sad, empty, or hopeless most days